mmakaay/ben-eater-65c02/README.md

     inx                        ; Move to the next byte position jmp @loop                  ; And repeat
 @done:
-    jmp BIOS::halt             ; Halt the computer
+    jmp KERNAL::halt           ; Halt the computer
 ```

-What you can see in here, is that hardware is abstracted by the BIOS, and that the code
+What you can see here, is that hardware is abstracted by the KERNAL, and that the code
 only has to worry about providing the required bytes to the LCD display.

-This code is also available as a project in `projects/hell-world`.
+This code is also available as a project in `projects/`.

 ## Writing assembly code

 Wasm is what Ben starts out with in his videos, but later on he uses the "cc65" suite.
 This suite provides *a lot* of useful features, and I have written all assembly code
-from this repository based on this.
+for this repository based on this.

 The suite can be built using: